 Michael feels the reason he isn’t very good at basketball is because he’s short.
-His mother suggests he puts salt in his shoes and say a prayer to help him grow.
+His mother suggests he put salt in his shoes and say a prayer to help him grow.
 But months go by and he still isn’t any taller.
-Finally, while talking to his father, Michael learns that being taller isn’t everything – it’s practice, determination and giving your best will that really make the difference.
+Finally, while talking to his father, Michael learns that being taller isn’t everything – it’s practice, determination, and giving your best will that really makes the difference.
 And the rest of Michael Jordan’s story is history…

 A girl sets out to make the most magnificent thing – it should be easy enough, right?
 She knows exactly how it will work, all she has to do is make it.
 But making this most magnificent thing turns out to be anything but easy and she tries and fails repeatedly.
 Eventually, she gets really mad and decides to quit.
 But after her dog convinces her to take a walk, the girl comes back to her project with a new perspective and manages to get it just right.

-Little penguin is determined to fly – he’s seen other birds fly, so why can’t he?
-He joins a flight school to learn how and while he remains at the bottom of the class, he still doesn’t give up his determination and dream of flying.
-Finally, with a little help with the technical parts, little penguin fulfills his dream of flying.
+Little Penguin is determined to fly – he’s seen other birds fly, so why can’t he?
+He joins a flight school to learn how and while he remains at the bottom of the class, he doesn’t give up his determination and dream of flying.
+Finally, with a little help with the technical parts, Little Penguin fulfills his dream of flying.

 A girl, her mother, and grandmother lost all of their furniture in a fire and now dedicate themselves to saving their spare change to save up for an easy chair.
 Their dedication to the goal pays off and the mother finally has a comfortable chair to relax in in the evenings after a hard day at work.
 This book is a classic and also on the New York Public Library’s 100 Great Children’s Books list.

-Irene is given the task to deliver a gown to the duchess, the only problem is that a fierce snowstorm is brewing and the wind howling.
+Irene’s mother, a dressmaker, gives her the task of delivering a gown to the duchess.
+The only problem is that a fierce snowstorm is brewing and the wind howling.
 But Irene sets out on her mission anyway.
 Through great adversity, Irene finally makes it to the palace and is rewarded with a hot meal, amazement, kind words, and the satisfaction of having completed her mission.

 The Noisy Paint Box is the story of Vasily Kandinsky and his path to becoming one of the first abstract artists.
 While the dialogue is imagined, the facts are true – such as Kandinsky’s ability to feel colors as sounds and sounds as colors.
 Kids see how Kandinsky’s art wasn’t accepted at first but with enough perseverance, persistence, and breaking from the norm, he eventually broke through to become a famous artist.